 - j.
-ROOF FORM As noted in finding f, the proposed 2-story rear addition will utilize a primary front gable roof form with a subordinate gable partially atop the existing structure.
-The roofline of the west elevation features a steep slope that appears to align with the front gable pitch of the historic structure.
+ROOF FORM As noted in finding f, the proposed 2-story rear addition will utilize a primary side-facing, double gable roof form that catop the existing structure.
+The roofline of the west elevation features a new west-facing gable that intersects the original north-south roof line.
 According to the Guidelines, roof forms on additions should respond to the roof form of the primary structure and predominant roof forms used historically in the district.
-Staff finds that the height, scale, and roof form of the addition overwhelms the primary structure due to its encroachment on the historic structure with a lack of clear transition.
+Staff finds that the height, scale, and roof form of the addition overwhelms the primary structure due to its encroachment on the historic structure with a lack of clear transition, however the new proposed roof form is consistent with the guidelines and is an improvement from the previously-submitted site plans that featured a sloped roof at the west elevation.
 Staff does not find the scale consistent with the Guidelines as currently proposed. - k.
 TRANSITION As noted in findings f and i, the Guidelines encourage a clear transition between primary structures and additions, especially if the scale, massing, or height of the addition is larger than the existing structure.
-Staff finds that the applicant should propose a connector element, a stepped roofline that transitions from 1 to 2 stories, or another method of transition that minimizes the addition's visual and structural impact on the primary structure. - 1.
-ARCHITECTURAL DETAILS According to the Guidelines for Additions, new additions should feature architectural details that are in keeping with the architectural style of the original structure.
+Staff finds that the applicant should propose a connector element, a stepped roofline that transitions from 1 to 2 stories, or another method of transition that minimizes the addition's visual and structural impact on the primary structure. - ARCHITECTURAL DETAILS According to the Guidelines for Additions, new additions should feature architectural details that are in keeping with the architectural style of the original structure.
 Details should be simple in design and compliment the character of the original structure.
 Architectural details that are more ornate or elaborate than those found on the original structure should not be used to avoid drawing undue attention to the addition.
-Staff finds the architectural details generally consistent, but as noted in prior findings, finds that the roofline, transition, and scale should be modified to be more consistent, which will impact architectural details. - m.
-EXTERIOR MODIFICATONS Per the submitted drawings, various scopes of work on the existing primary structure are proposed, including the removal of the non-original front dormer, replacement of the wood railing, and repair or replacement of existing windows and doors "as required."
-Staff finds the removal of the front dormer consistent, but has not received a window and door schedule or detailed railing replacement drawings.
-The window schedule is required to determine feasibility of window and door replacement and should include photos of each window and/or door along with a specific request to repair or replace individual units for final approval.
+Staff finds the architectural details generally consistent, but as noted in prior findings, finds that the transition and scale should be modified to be more consistent, which will impact architectural details. - m.
+EXTERIOR MODIFICATONS Per the submitted drawings, various scopes of work on the existing primary structure are proposed, including the removal of the non-original front dormer, replacement of the metal railing with a wood railing, and repair or replacement of existing windows and doors and/or original openings "as required."
+Staff finds the removal of the front dormer consistent; A window schedule is required to determine feasibility of window and door replacement and should include photos of each window and/or door along with a specific request to repair or replace individual units for final approval.